maim-lain/renpy/dating-sim.md

 <br>

 I'll try to explain the last line of code from the code above in more detail.
-The value of "Girl.current_event" is the label name of the relationship you will call when the player triggers an event.
-So your label names should be named used  the syntax below.
+When the player triggers an event, the value of "Girl.current_event" is the label name of the relationship event you will call.
+So your label names should be named using the syntax below.
 ```renpy
 # The code in the class:
 self.current_event = f"{self.name[0].lower()}_event_{self.level}"